armadillo-field-testing/github-api-test/README.md

 # Github API Tests with Rust

-This modest repo is a place to store test code while I learn Rust.
+This modest repo is a place to store API test code while I learn Rust.

 ## Prerequisites